 Donations for Visits

-We ask for a donation of £5 per person.
+We ask for a donation of at least £5 per person.
 We are a cash or cheques operation.

 All your donations go towards the conservation of the Nenthead Mines site.

 The Society can also arrange custom group visits to Carrs Tourist Mine throughout the year.
 (We are closed from November through to March).

 A minimum of eight people and a donation of at around £70 is needed to confirm a booking for a custom visit, subject to a volunteer guide being available.
 To discuss a date, please either send us an email – firstname.lastname@example.org or phone 07494 497868.
 We usually need two weeks notice of your proposed date.